Resource-efficient Layer-wise Federated Self-supervised Learning: Experiment

 \subsection{Data Heterogeneity}

-In this experiment, we use the Tiny ImageNet dataset to construct the local data of clients.
-We control the data heterogeneity based on data labels and the Dirichlet distribution~\cite{ferguson1973bayesian}.
-The concentration parameter~$\beta$ in the Dirichlet distribution determines the strength of data heterogeneity, with a lower $\beta$ value indicating a higher degree of heterogeneity.
-The labels are used here to set up the clients' data partitions and are not used during training (except for the supervised baseline).
-Figure~\ref{subfig:beta} presents the linear evaluation results for different $\beta$ values.
-For the supervised baseline, an end-to-end classification model is trained with vanilla FL using labeled data, and then only the encoder part is kept for linear evaluation.
-Notably, performance of the supervised approach diminishes as the degree of data heterogeneity increases.
-In contrast, other approaches employing SSL are relatively more robust to different $\beta$ values.
-This observation conforms with prior studies \cite{wang2023does} that highlight the robustness of SSL to data heterogeneity in FL environments.
-Figure~\ref{subfig:beta} indicates that layer-wise training also exhibits robustness to data heterogeneity inherent in end-to-end SSL training.
+Data heterogeneity is one of the main challenges in an FL environment.
+The concentration parameter~$\beta$ in the Dirichlet distribution can be used to determine the strength of data heterogeneity, with a lower $\beta$ value indicating a higher degree of heterogeneity.
+In Table~\ref{tab:medmnist_beta}, we conduct experiments using different levels of data heterogeneity by setting $\beta$ values to 50, 5, and 0.5. \footnote{The resulting client data distributions are visualized in Fig.~\ref{fig:betas_distribution}.} All other experimental settings are kept the same as in Section~\ref{sec:medmnist_main}.
+Table~\ref{tab:medmnist_beta} shows that all approaches are relatively robust to different $\beta$ values.
+This observation aligns with prior studies \citep{wang2023does} that highlight the robustness of SSL-based approaches to data heterogeneity in FL environments.
+This also indicates that LW-FedSSL and Prog-FedSSL exhibit robustness to data heterogeneity inherent in end-to-end SSL training.